Darton State College Humanities Department | Bio - Genevieve

 Humanities Faculty & Staff

 "Saludos!
-Me llamo Genevieve Breedon," she salutes her students.
-Ms. Genevieve Breedon is the Foreign Languages Coordinator and Assistant Professor of Spanish here at Darton College.
+Me llamo Genevieve Watson," she salutes her students.
+Ms. Genevieve Watson is the Foreign Languages Coordinator and Assistant Professor of Spanish here at Darton State College.

 Hailing from Michigan, she obtained her B.S. in Spanish, English, and Psychology with a Secondary Education degree, at Western Michigan University.
 During her undergraduate years, she studied in Mexico for 6 months through a study abroad program that her college sponsored.
 After the first 6 months, she decided to take a break from school and to live in Mexico.
 After one year of some real world experiences and near-perfect Spanish, she returned to the States to finish her B.S.